 The following selected consolidated financial data below, for the periods and the dates indicated, has been derived from the audited consolidated financial statements of PIA.
-The selected consolidated statements of operations data presented below with respect to the three years ended December 31, 1996, December 31, 1997 and January 1, 1999, and the consolidated balance sheet data at December 31, 1997 and January 1, 1999 have been derived from the audited consolidated financial statements of PIA.
-The consolidated statements of operations data for the years ended December 31, 1994, and 1995, and the consolidated balance sheet data at December 31, 1994, 1995, and 1996, are derived from the audited consolidated financial statements of PIA not included herein.
+The selected consolidated statements of operations data presented below with respect to the three years ended December 31, 1996, December 31, 1997 and January 1, 1999, and the consolidated balance sheet data at December 31, 1997 and January, 1, 1999 have been derived from, and are qualified by reference to, the audited consolidated financial statements contained in PIA's 1998 Annual Report to Stockholders on Form 10-K which is incorporated by reference herein.
+The consolidated statements of operations data for the years ended December 31, 1994, and 1995, and the consolidated balance sheet data at December 31, 1994, 1995, and 1996, are derived from the audited consolidated financial statements of PIA and are not included herein or incorporated by reference herein.
+The financial data presented below are qualified by reference to PIA's consolidated financial statements and should be read in conjunction with such financial statements and related notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations" contained in PIA's 1998 Annual Report to Stockholders on Form 10-K which is incorporated by reference herein.